goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.1 Structure your solution by components

 **TL;DR:** Large applications with hundreds of dependencies slow down development.
-Partition your code into components, and ensure that each unit is kept small and simple.
+Partition your code into small and simple components.
 Visit 'Read More' below to see examples of correct project structure

 **Otherwise:** When developers who code new features struggle to realize the impact of their change and fear to break other dependent components - deployments become slower and riskier.
 It's also considered harder to scale-out when all the business units are not separated